DmytroYevtushenko/epl-squad-finder/README.md

 - Position

 📦 **All matched data is stored in a database for fast retrieval and displayed via a user-friendly web interface.**

+## 📄 Documentation

+For detailed documentation, please visit our Notion page: [EPL Squad Finder Documentation](https://versed-fountain-300.notion.site/EPL-Squad-Finder-18e9a784b6c980119ecce3e7232ad461?pvs=74).

+A PDF version of the documentation is also available in the `docs` folder.

 ---